 Donnelly brought to Muhlenberg impressive credentials as the defensive coordinator and linebackers coach at Columbia, where he was instrumental in bringing a struggling program to national prominence in his four seasons there.
 The Lions ranked in the top 20 nationally in Division I in seven defensive categories in 1996 and compiled an 8-2 record, their best in 51 years.
 One of his charges, defensive end Marcellus Wiley, was a second-round draft pick of the Buffalo Bills.

 Originally from Albany, N.Y., Donnelly is a 1975 graduate of Ithaca College, where he was an all-conference linebacker.
 He has 37 years of coaching experience at the Division I, II and III levels, including stints at Albany, East Stroudsburg, Rensselaer, Ithaca, Lafayette and Buffalo.
 He coached the linebackers at Ithaca, helping his alma mater to the 1980 NCAA Division III championship game while also leading the Bombers to four consecutive outdoor conference track titles.

 Assistant Coach Tom Perkovich

 Offensive Coordinator/Offensive Line

-Tom Perkovich is in his ninth season at Muhlenberg.
-During his time "Perk" has built offensive lines that paved the way for three of the top five rushers in program history.
+Tom Perkovich is in his 10th season at Muhlenberg.
+During his time "Perk" has built offensive lines that paved the way for the top three rushers in program history.

-One of Perkovich’s linemen earned first-team All-Centennial Conference honors five of the last six years.
+One of Perkovich’s linemen earned first-team All-Centennial Conference honors six of the last seven years.

 Perkovich was running backs coach in 2003 and 2004, helping the Mules to consecutive Centennial Conference championships.
 Six different backs recorded 100-yard games in his two years, and one became the program’s all-time leading rusher and scorer.